IBUNHABIBU/ror-social-scaffold/README.md

 ## Built with
 * Ruby on rails
 * Bootstrap
 * RSpec

-Usage
+## Usage
 Clone the repository to your machine and cd into the directory

-$ git clone git@github.com:MouhaDiouf/private-events.git
-$ cd Private-events
-Use the following command to start the rails server then visit: http://localhost:3000 to use the app
+Use the following command "$ rails s " to start the rails server then visit: http://localhost:3000 to use the app

-$ rails s
 ## Live demo
 https://sm-social-app.herokuapp.com/